-Off-site affordable housing contributions will be spent on providing affordable housing units according to local needs as assessed in the SHMA.
-This will be achieved either via new build affordable units and/or the acquisition and refurbishment of empty homes which will be returned to use as affordable homes for rent or for affordable home ownership and retained and monitored as such in perpetuity.
+Contributions in lieu will be spent on providing affordable housing units according to local needs as assessed in the most recent SHMA at an affordable rent or for affordable home ownership and retained and monitored as such in perpetuity.

-In these cases the Council will enter into an agreement with either a Registered Provider, similar organisation or Sunderland Homes Limited.
-The funding will be given as gap funding (the gap between the costs to acquire and refurbish less the worth of the units acquired to the organisation holding them) and will be registered on the title of the property.
+Contributions may be used as gap funding (the gap between the costs to acquire and refurbish less the worth of the units acquired to the organisation holding them) and will be registered on the title of the property.

-When deciding where to acquire empty homes, the Council will consider and give priority to the following:
+When deciding where to acquire empty homes, the council will consider and give priority to the following:

-- empty homes within renewal or regeneration areas; - empty properties that have been vacant for over 2 years; - empty homes that are problematic to a neighbour or are attracting crime and anti-social behaviour; - areas where there are large numbers of empty homes; and - local need as assessed by the SHMA.
+- empty homes within regeneration and renewal areas; - empty properties that have been vacant for over 2 years; - empty homes that are problematic to a neighbour or are attracting crime and anti-social behaviour; - areas where there are large numbers of empty homes; and - local need as assessed by the most recent SHMA